HDR Candidate Selection

 PhD candidates who have received a FedUni-funded scholarship may apply for one six month extension to scholarship under exception circumstances.
 Extension requests are not automatic and must be well justified.
 They are subject to approval.
-Extensions to FPRS, RPA and FedUni- funded stipends must be approved by the Executive Dean of Graduate Studies.
-Extensions to Faculty funded stipends must be approved by the Executive Dean of the Faculty of enrolment.
+Extensions to FPRS, RPA and FedUni- funded stipends must be approved by the Dean of Graduate Studies.
+Extensions to School funded stipends must be approved by the Dean of the School of enrolment.

 Scholarships from funding sources external to the University, such as government or contracted external partners, will be awarded on merit.
 Externally funded scholarships may be advertised or may be awarded on the basis of nomination/invitation by FedUni or the external partner.
 Applicants would normally be expected to take up the scholarship on a full- time basis, unless agreed to by the University and the external partner.
 Probationary candidates / candidates taking up externally funded scholarships may also be required to sign a student agreement with the external partner.